The Short Answer

 What Does the Name Mean?

 The word comes from Turkish.
 "Baš" means head or main. "Čaršija" means bazaar or market.
 So Baščaršija is literally "the main bazaar."
 It was built by Isa-Beg Isaković in the 15th century when he founded the settlement that would become Sarajevo.
+The original bazaar had over a hundred shops and stretched well beyond what survives today; what you walk through now is the heart of it, the part that survived fires, wars, and five centuries of rebuilding.

 What Is It Like Today?